NaviServer Programmable Web Server

 • No persistent connections supported

-• Integrates with writer threads, scaling well under heavy load
+• Integrates with (multiple) task threads, scaling well under heavy load

 • Provides separate logging and statistics for backend connections